shenjiekoh/gesture-recognition-l515/README.md

 * pytorch_i3d.py: The model structure of I3D model (based on "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset")
 * train_model.py: Train the model

+## The datasets
+mp4 files include RGB and depth colormap video